rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ### Generic Type Parameters, Trait Bounds, and Lifetimes Together

-Let's briefly look at the syntax of specifying generic type parameters, trait bounds, and lifetimes all in one function!
+Let’s briefly look at the syntax of specifying generic type parameters, trait bounds, and lifetimes all in one function!

 ```rust